FIRE SPRINKLER, OIL TANKS, PROPANE, TENTS-PLEASE VISIT FIRE PREVENTION PAGE

 Welcome to the Building Department page for the Town/Village of Harrison.
 We know construction can be a very overwhelming process, and our staff is here to guide you through the requirements of the Building Code of the State of New York as well as the Zoning Ordinance and Local Codes.

 Anonymous complaints are not investigated.
 Please fill out our Complaint Form.
 If you have no heat, you must let us in to verify temperature of dwelling.
-Complaints may be mailed, faxed to 835-7491 or emailed to firstname.lastname@example.org
+Complaints may be mailed, or faxed to 835-7491

 Proper license and/or insurance is required for all permits.